Lina Bo Bardi: Legacy

 In 1990, the Instituto Lina Bo Bardi e P.M.
 Bardi was established to promote the study of Brazilian culture and architecture.
 Bo Bardi died in 1992 in Sao Paulo, Brazil.

 Over the past years, numerous artists and architects including Gilbert & George, Cildo Meireles, Isaac Julien, Cristina Iglesias, Norman Foster, Olafur Eliasson, and Adrián Villar Rojas have created works in homage to Lina Bo Bardi.
 SANAA architect Kazuyo Sejima put her at the center of her Venice Architecture Biennale in 2009.
 Her work was the subject of a 2012 exhibition at the British Council in London.
 In 2013, curator Hans Ulrich Obrist mounted the exhibition “The Insides are on the Outside”, set at the Casa de Vidro and at SESC Pompeia.
 Gilbert & George spent a day at the Glass House as living sculptures, documenting the results with postcards to be distributed to visitors.

 In 2013 the British Council, in collaboration with the Instituto Lina Bo Bardi e P.M.
 Bardi, created a fellowship called the Lina Bo Bardi Fellowship for UK architects to travel and work in Brazil.

 In 2014, a Google Doodle commemorated her 100th birthday.

 In 2015, The Guardian elected Lina Bo Bardi's Teatro Oficina (1991) as the best theatre in the world.

 In 2018, Nilufar Gallery, in collaboration with Space Caviar, supported by Instituto Bardi Casa de Vidro, presented the largest collection of Lina’s furniture ever brought together, at Fuorisalone Milan Design Week.

+From 5 October 2018 – 13 January 2019, the Fundación Juan March Madrid exhibited Lina Bo Bardi.
+Tupí or not tupí.
+Brazil (1946–1992).
+It was the first exhibit of her work in Spain.

 Lina Bo Bardi was portrayed by Fernanda Montenegro and Fernanda Torres in the 2020 Isaac Julien's documentary film Lina Bo Bardi – A Marvelous Entanglement.

+In 2021, La Biennale di Venezia posthumously awarded Bo Bardi a Special Golden Lion for Lifetime Achievement during the 17th International Architecture Exhibition.
+The award announcement emphasized the civic dimension of her practice and her view of architecture as a collective service, citing the São Paulo Museum of Art, Sesc Pompeia, Casa de Vidro, and Teatro Oficina among the projects that demonstrated this approach.